Menu

 To travel between the North River watershed and the Taunton River watershed, the Mattakeeset followed a trail that extended from today’s Indian Head Pond (just around the corner from the JJ Shepherd Forest) to Crooker Place and today’s Indian Crossway Conservation Area, through the great Cedar Swamp (today’s Burrage Pond Wildlife Management Area), through today’s Smith-Nawazelski Conservation Area (Elm Street, Hanson) to East Bridgewater and the Taunton River watershed.

 Please bear in mind that Native American cultures often favor oral histories to written ones.
 Much of what’s recorded about the history of the South Shore is from the perspective of European settlers.
 It’s not the whole story.
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mattakeeset band of the Massachusett and the Massachusett tribe at Ponkapoag also share information on their websites.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Massachusett tribe at Ponkapoag and the Mattakeeset band of the Massachusett share information on their websites.

 Trail Description